ericmailr/twitter/README.md

 ## My todo list

+- learn and use Higher Order Components

+- learn and use TypeScript

+- refactor Signup, FormInput and Button components a bit

 - profile avatar, background image, follow button

 - current_user avatar in newtweet should link to profile, and in mobile opens navigation as a modal halfway accross the screen